 LCDR Smith is an agent of change.
 After the 2014 Defense Equal Opportunity Management Institute command climate survey LCDR Smith took the lead of six distinct Command Assessment Teams command climate survey.
 These assessment teams took a look at a broad range of topics from perceived external discrimination to hiring practices and put specific steps in place to correct the deficiencies.
 The impact of implementing these recommendations was profound.
 Less than one year later the command re-took the survey with substantial quantitative and qualitative improvement noted.

-LCDR Smith’s consistently superb professional performance combined with his untiring efforts and commitment to the Navy has resulted in significant impact on the day-to-day operations and long term excellence of Naval Intelligence.
+LCDR Smith consistently superb professional performance combined with his untiring efforts and commitment to the Navy has resulted in a significant impact on the day-to-day operations and long term excellence of Naval Intelligence.
 His many exceptional examples of dedication, devotion, and achievement provide an example for others to emulate.
 He has served with distinction and is extremely deserving of the recognition afforded by the MSM